cerealicious/CSP450/StageTwo/README.md

 Boot your Ubuntu Client VM on VMnet5.
 Verify that it automatically pulls a dynamic IP address from your switch's configured lease range (`172.16.57.194` to `172.16.57.253`).

 ### [ ] Task 4.3: Validate Local Network Fabric
 Open a terminal screen on your Client VM and execute a continuous ping directly to your Server VM: `ping 172.16.57.254`.
-Ensure this paths successfully with zero dropped packets.
+Ensure this routes successfully with zero dropped packets.

+---

 ## PHASE 5: LINUX GATEWAY PROVISIONING & OSPF NEIGHBORHOOD IGNITION
 **Goal:** Transform your Ubuntu Router into an advanced multi-vendor gateway and join the core routing fabric.